fengtony686/fengshi.link/_pages/about.md

 <!-- I was born and raised in Hubei, a central province in China, until I came to Beijing for further education.
 I am a fourth-year undergraduate at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University, also known as the Yao Class.
 My research now involves algorithmic game theory, online learning, and social networks.
 Also, I have a broad interest in theoretical computer science, especially deep learning theory, reinforcement learning theory, and causality. -->

 My name is Shi Feng (冯时).
-I am a fourth-year undergraduate at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University, also known as the Yao Class.
-Starting in August 2023, I will be a Ph.D. student at [Harvard John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/), where I will be very fortunately advised by [Prof. Yiling Chen](https://yiling.seas.harvard.edu/).
+As of August 2023, I am pursuing my Ph.D. at the [Harvard John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/).
+I am privileged to be advised by  [Prof. Yiling Chen](https://yiling.seas.harvard.edu/).
+Prior to this, I earned my bachelor's degree from the [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/) at Tsinghua University, commonly referred to as the Yao Class.

-My research interests broadly lie in economics and computer science, including algorithmic game theory, machine learning theory, causality, and network science.
-Recently, I started to research the theoretical foundation of large language models (LLM).
+I have a broad research interest in the intersection of economics and computer science.
+This includes topics such as algorithmic game theory, machine learning theory, causality, and network science.
+Recently, my focus has shifted towards understanding the theoretical foundations of large language models (LLM).

-During undergrad, I was extremely fortunate to be advised by kind and inspiring professors.
-I am always so grateful to them.
+During my undergraduate years, I was immensely fortunate to receive guidance from several kind and inspiring professors.
+I am deeply thankful to them:

 * [Prof. Wei Chen](https://www.microsoft.com/en-us/research/people/weic/), Microsoft Research Asia
 * [Prof. Yiling Chen](https://yiling.seas.harvard.edu/), Harvard University
 * [Prof. Yuhao Wang](https://yuhaow.github.io/), Tsinghua University
 * [Prof. Fang-Yi Yu](https://cs.gmu.edu/~fangyiyu/), George Mason University
 * [Prof. Weijie Su](http://stat.wharton.upenn.edu/~suw/), University of Pennsylvania

+P.S.
+I am currently co-leading a graduate school application team with some of my peers.
+We proudly offer FREE services to extraordinary students!
+Please refer to our [brochure](/files/GRAD_SCHOOL_APPLICATION.pdf).

 <!-- I have been working as a Research Intern at [Microsoft Research Asia Theory Center](https://www.microsoft.com/en-us/research/group/msr-asia-theory-center/), where I was very fortunate to be advised by [Prof. Wei Chen](https://www.microsoft.com/en-us/research/people/weic/).
 We have done exciting works at the interface between causal inference, online learning and social networks.
 One of our thesis has received sole **Best Paper Award** in the 10th International Conference on Computational Data and Social Networks! -->